For the very latest advice about library services and resources please check the news items available from the Library homepage.

 You can return books to the Library - books can be returned through the slots in the partition wall next to the Library Issue Desk.
 Further detail is available online on our Borrowing webpage.
 Borrowed items can also be returned at the Virgil Building during its advertised opening hours

+From 5th November until 2nd December all library users (who are not exempt) should wear face coverings when in the Library, including while seated for study.
 Please use the hand sanitiser provided at the gate and be mindful of social distancing rules while inside the Library and at the Virgil Building.

 Please contact Issue Desk staff via firstname.lastname@example.org for any further advice about returning books.